-The criteria for unpaid work for CI is the same as for EPW/RP found in paragraph 4-18.
+The criteria for unpaid work for Cl is the same as for EPW/RP found in paragraph 4-18.

-7-10.
-Compensation for paid work
+10. Compensation for paid work

-The daily compensation that the CI will receive for paid work will be announced by the Department of the Army at an appropriate time subsequent to an outbreak of hostilities.
-The CI compensation pro-cedures will be in accordance with AR 37-1.
+he daily compensation that the CI will receive for paid work will be announced by the Department of the Army at an appropriate time subsequent to an outbreak of hostilities.
+The CI compensation procedures will be in accordance with AR 37-1.

 7-11.
+Disability compensation

-Disability compensation Procedures for CI disability compensation will be the same as those found in paragraph 4-20.
+Procedures for CI disability compensation will be the same as those found in paragraph 4-20.